Mjz86/c_colon/mcc.md

 2. has to have a context-type-coro-return and context-type-coro-input ( independant of the function signature) to be returned from a resume.

 3. the promise  function's :
-  - first function  that is called once resumed :
+  - first function  that is called once resumed ,the input is typically the callers coroutine handle and other information :

-  `promise_resumed(this promise&  self, context-type-coro-input,in is_cancled) context-type;`
+  `promise_resumed(this promise&  self, context-type-coro-input,in is_cancled) context-type-> promise-cache;`

 - last function that is called resulting in suspension: note that the reason for using references instead of inout here is because the callee will probably throw , resulting in the drop of inout , but references don't drop self on throw.
-  `promise_suspend(this promise& self,bool& is_cancled )context-type->context-type-coro-return;`
+  `promise_suspend(this promise& self, promise-cache,bool& is_cancled )context-type->context-type-coro-return;`

 - (a)symetric transfer:
-if a promise wants ( decided in the awaiter suspension via returned `transfered_handle` being noop or not ) to do a asymetric transfer , instead of the `promise_suspend` , the `promise_transfer` is called, they should have the same context-type to be compatible:
+if a promise wants ( decided in the awaiter suspension via returned `transfered_handle` being noop or not ) to do a asymetric transfer , instead of the `promise_suspend` , the `promise_transfer` is called, they should have the same context-type to be compatible, the return value is typically the  coroutine handle and other information:
-`promise_transfer(this promise& self,in transfered_handle,bool& is_cancled )context-type->transfered-context-type-coro-input;`
+`promise_transfer(this promise& self,promise-cache ,in transfered_handle,bool& is_cancled )context-type->transfered-context-type-coro-input;`

 - cancelation grantees:
  an error type in the catch scope is either a base of the empty cancelation token type , or its a base of the common violation token or isnt either , for cancelation and violation catches ( a catch with these types) unsafe(ignore-cancelation) and unsafe(ignore-violation) is applied , but otherwise its safe to do in the coroutine,  also the  catch(throw-value), equivalent to catch(...) in c++  is also unsafe(catch-all-tokens).